Director

 she / her / hers

-Liz comes to E3 motivated by a strong desire to help utilities and regulators navigate a cost-effective transition to a decarbonized, reliable, more distributed grid.
-She values the opportunity to collaborate with diverse clients and stakeholders on projects that directly influence the evolution of the energy sector.
+Liz is motivated by a strong desire to help energy industry stakeholders navigate a cost-effective transition to a low-carbon grid, and she came to E3 given its commitment to innovative, best-in-class modeling approaches and thought leadership.
+She also values the opportunity to collaborate with diverse clients and stakeholders on projects that directly influence the evolution of the energy sector.

 Education: PhD, public policy, Harvard University; BS, environmental engineering science with a minor in economics, Massachusetts Institute of Technology